astronomer/docs/software/configure-deployment.md

 Astronomer supports several different methods for deploying DAGs and code-based project configurations to Astro.
 See [Deploy methods overview](deploy-code-overview.md).

 When you're ready to automate a deploy mechanism at scale for your team, see [CI/CD](ci-cd.md) to learn how to configure API credentials and examples of CI/CD pipelines in different version management tools.

+## Upgrade Deployments

+To take advantage of the latest features in Apache Airflow and stay in support, you must upgrade your Deployments over time.
+See [Upgrade Astro Runtime](manage-airflow-versions.md) for setup steps.